-At the same time, you are comfortable making a quick assessment of a situation and acting promptly.
+YOU ARE COMFORTABLE.
+This fits you well, as you have no concerns about making a quick assessment of a situation and acting promptly.
 You are a quick thinker, and while you may overlook some details, you consider that your decisiveness also helps stimulate those that are more hesitant.
 Speed is justified.

-As a matter of fact, you thrive on the adrenaline of urgency!
-You find multitasking very stimulating and enjoy the tension which brings out your best performance.
-You are a true citizen of our times.
+As a matter of fact, you thrive on the adrenaline of urgency.
+You find multitasking very stimulating and are gifted with endurance.
+You enjoy the tension which brings out your best performance.